 Designed for teams of two, the overall objective of the Max Adventure Race Series is for you and your teammate to have fun, navigate and complete the designated course (both teammates together completing each discipline, not in relay format) in the minimum amount of time possible, by visiting each of the checkpoints in turn by navigating the course by foot, mountain bike and kayak.

 The course itself is kept secret until the day of the race, only to be revealed at registration, when you will be issued with your race bag containing a map and course description instructions.

 Sometimes the maps will be pre-marked, other times you will need to copy the checkpoints off a master map.
 The race instructions will tell you in what order to collect the checkpoints and what equipment you can use.

-Just to keep you on your toes, a natural obstacle or two (e.g. mystery discipline, creek crossing etc.) may be thrown into the mix to add a little extra spice and adventure to the course, so be prepared for the unexpected!
+Just to keep you on your toes, a natural obstacle or two (e.g. mystery discipline, creek crossing, etc.) may be thrown into the mix to add a little extra spice and adventure to the course, so be prepared for the unexpected!

-You will need to ensure you carry your own nutrition and hydration (by means of a back pack/hydration pack) as there are no aid stations on course, as well as all other equipment requirements.
-You can find out more here.
+You will need to ensure you carry your own nutrition and hydration (by means of a back pack/hydration pack) as there are no aid stations on course, as well as all other equipment requirements which you can find more information on here.

-All event information including the location address, transportation options to the event, Event Centre facilities such as water, toilets and food/beverage options, race rules & conditions etc will be emailed to all participants approximately 1-2 weeks before the event.
-This information will also be posted on our website as a Latest News article linking to the Event Program document.
+All event information including the location address, transportation options to the event, Event Centre facilities such as water, toilets and food/beverage options, race rules & conditions, etc will be emailed to all registered participants approximately 1-2 weeks before the event.
+This information will also be available on our website as a Latest News article linking to the Event Program document.